PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

-# PhobGCC Version 2.0 Ordering Guide
+# PhobGCC Version 2.0.2 Ordering Guide

-This is an illustrated guide to acquiring all the parts you need to assemble a PhobGCC  v2.0.
+This is an illustrated guide to acquiring all the parts you need to assemble a PhobGCC  v2.0.2

 # Required Parts

 The following parts are unique to the PhobGCC and must be acquired per this guide, with no non-identical substitutions.

-* 1 PhobGCC v2.0.2 Board
+* 1x PhobGCC v2.0.2 Board
-* 4 Magnets
+* 4x Magnets
-* High Viscosity Glue
-* Optional: 4x Underslung Magnet Mounts
+* 4x Underslung Magnet Mounts
 * Optional: 4x D-pad Buttons
 * Optional: 6x Mouse Buttons for ABXYLR

 The following parts are standard to a GCC and can be acquired via a number of different ways, some of which will be outlined here.

-* 2x Stickboxes
+* 2x T3 Stickboxes
 * 2x Trigger Potentiometers
 * 1x Cable with a GCC Plug
 * 1x Rumble Bracket